Existence of strong solutions to the Dirichlet problem for the Griffith energy: Appendix

 \begin{remark} From Theorem~\ref{teo:ellreg2App}, employing the Sobolev embedding $H^m \hookrightarrow C^1$ for any $m> 2 + n/2$ and recalling \eqref{eq:hpC}, we obtain Theorem~\ref{teo:ellreg2}. \end{remark}

 \end{appendices}

-{\bf Acknowledgements.} V.\ Crismale has been supported by a public grant as part of the \emph{Investissement d'avenir} project, reference ANR-11-LABX-0056-LMH, LabEx LMH, is currently funded by the Marie Sk\l odowska-Curie Standard European Fellowship No.\ 793018, and acknowledge the financial support from the Laboratory Ypatia and the CMAP.
+{\bf Acknowledgements.} V.\ C.\ has been supported by a public grant as part of the \emph{Investissement d'avenir} project, reference ANR-11-LABX-0056-LMH, LabEx LMH, is currently funded by the Marie Sk\l odowska-Curie Standard European Fellowship No.\ 793018, and acknowledge the financial support from the Laboratory Ypatia of Mathematical Sciences LYSM and the Labo CMAP.